 Peas and Pasta Salad with Prosciutto

 - Fill water in a large saucepan and add a good pinch of salt to season.
 Bring water to boil and then add pasta.
 Cook pasta until 10-12 minutes until al dente.
-Drain pasta and give it a good rinse under water to remove excess starch.
+Drain pasta in a colander and give it a good rinse under water to remove excess starch.

 - Preheat oven to 200°C (400°F).
-Line a tray with baking paper.
+Line a sheet pan with baking paper.
 Place strips of prosciutto onto tray.
 Do not overlap them.
 Bake in the oven for 10-12 minutes or until crispy.
 Remove from oven and cool on paper towels.
 Once cooled down, break crispy prosciutto into smaller pieces.

 - In a small saucepan, add peas and water.
 Bring water to boil and reduce heat to simmer peas for another 2-3 minutes or until tender.
-Drain peas and set aside for assembly.
+Drain peas in a colander and set aside for assembly.

-- Place anchovies, flat leaf parsley and garlic into a food processor and blitz until well blended.
+- With a hand blender, blitz the anchovies, flat leaf parsley and garlic until well blended.

 - Add lemon juice and olive oil and blend until combined.

-- Take the lid off food processor and stir in ricotta cheese until you have a creamy consistency.
+- Stir in ricotta cheese until you have a creamy consistency.

 - Season with salt and pepper to taste.
 You may want to check the flavour before seasoning as the anchovies may have enough salty flavours that you don’t need extra salt for this parsley salad dressing.